 Message match is the process of matching the content of an ad to the content of a landing page so that the message is reinforced in the mind of the prospect, and they know it’s relevant.

-When your ad and landing page have message match, the visitor is reassured that they’ve come to the page they intended.
-Then the first phase is achieved.
+When your ad and landing page maintain message match, the visitor is reassured that the page they’ve come to is the extension of the ad.
 You’ll want to be sure you factor in user intent when creating ads and connect them to relevant landing pages.

-In contrast, let’s look at Tableau’s ad and landing page that do maintain message match.
+Let’s look at Greenrope’s ad and landing page to showcase message matching.

 Once message match has reassured visitors they’ve come to the right place, the optimization of landing page elements and design need to persuade visitors to convert.

 To create an optimized post-click landing page ensure that your landing page has: